reallabs/react-take-home/README.md

 We've spun up an endpoint on our server to return a sample feed of offers as a JSON blob.
 You can access that here: http://www.plugco.in/api/take_home_sample_feed

 Your job is set up a react project that calls the sample endpoint and renders feed based on the JSON data returned.
 I've provided the design and an explanation of each component in a Sketch file - 'feed_template_react_01.sketch'.
-Ive included this file in the repository:
+This file is included in the repository:

 ![starter-screenshot](https://i.imgur.com/y4wuYGx.png)